encarsia/gplus_nikola_import/README.md

 Enjoy.

-## Usage
+## USAGE

- * Download Google Takeout as zip file if you use umlauts.
+ * Download Google Takeout as zip file if you use umlauts or other special characters or just to be sure.
 There may be encoding issues.
 Choose the HTML output option.
  * Extract the dump file, merge parts if you have multiple files.
  * Additional Python package requirement: [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/).
  * Copy the extracted plugin archive folder into the ``plugins`` folder of an existing Nikola site.